Latest album -- "On My Way To Hooterville" 10 new songs, one reworked from 45 years ago

 WHAT SHE IS WORKING ON RIGHT NOW

 During much of the pandemic, Christine made ends meet by performing online concerts, writing and recording songs, creating videos for other artists, and selling her books and CDs from her website (she is the president, secretary, messenger, and complaint department of her record company, while becoming friends with all the window clerks at her Lower East Side post office).
 For most of her online concerts she asked for requests, and many of her fans asked for songs she hadn't performed in years.
-Much to their delight, she went about re-learning many of them.
-Her show at the Birdland Theater will be a combination of her most requested songs, but with a surprising modern twist.
-And because her passion over the years has always been promoting the work of other songwriters, she will have one of them do a cameo performance as part of her concert on Sunday September 26th at the Birdland Theater in NYC.
+Much to their delight, she went about re-learning many of them, and is working on a theatrical presentation of her songs.